Analysis Speculative

 But the Story Mode Should Be Robust

-Where GTA 6 might genuinely surprise us is in the quality of the single-player experience at launch.
+Where GTA 6 might genuinely surprise is in the quality of the single-player experience at launch.
 Rockstar knows the backlash over GTA V’s ghost DLC still haunts them.
-The studio has every incentive to deliver a story mode that’s complete, lengthy, and satisfying from day one — without giving the impression they held back content to sell later.
+The studio has every incentive to deliver a story mode that’s complete, lengthy, and satisfying from day one, without giving the impression they held back content to sell later.

-Red Dead Redemption 2 proved Rockstar can still tell a masterful 60+ hour story.
+Red Dead Redemption 2 proved Rockstar can still tell a 60-plus-hour story that holds up.
 GTA 6 should follow that blueprint.

 The Rumors That Inspire Hope (And Fear)